 Stage Crew Club serves SHA’s technical needs for assemblies, Masses, the musical, the drama, and other presentations.
 Members will learn to use the sound and light equipment, help with set up, work backstage, paint sets, gather and make props, and other “behind the scenes” aspects of productions and presentations.

 Student Council is the governance and leadership of the student body.
 Its members include the student council officers, class officers, and homeroom representatives.
 Student Council and class officers are elected each year in May.
-Homeroom representatives are elected in October.
 Members discuss and plan various events throughout the year, including Spirit Week.